awsdocs/amazon-api-gateway-developer-guide/doc_source/api-gateway-caching.md

 }
 ```

  This policy allows the API Gateway execution service to invalidate the cache for requests on the specified resource \(or resources\)\.
 To specify a group of targeted resources, use a wildcard \(\*\) character for `account-id`, `api-id`, and other entries in the ARN value of `Resource`\.
-For more information on how to set permissions for the API Gateway execution service, see [Control Access to an API with IAM Permissions](permissions.md)\.
+For more information on how to set permissions for the API Gateway execution service, see [Control access to an API with IAM permissions](permissions.md)\.

  If you don't impose an `InvalidateCache` policy \(or choose the **Require authorization** check box in the console\), any client can invalidate the API cache\.
 If most or all of the clients invalidate the API cache, this could significantly increase the latency of your API\.